devitocodes/devito_book/CONTRIBUTING.md

 ### Reporting issues

 There are several options:
 * Talk to us.
-You can join our Slack team via this [link](https://opesci-slackin.now.sh/)
+You can join our Slack team via this [link](https://opesci-slackin.now.sh/), and join the 'book' channel [here](https://devitocodes.slack.com/archives/C0182SV07NU).
-* File an issue on [our GitHub page](https://github.com/devitocodes/devito/issues).
+* File an issue on [our GitHub page](https://github.com/devitocodes/devito_book/issues).

 ### Making changes